2016-2017 Undergraduate & Graduate Catalog

 1. A degree-seeking or certificate-seeking graduate student may appeal an action taken under this policy using the graduate program's published process for appeals of academic decisions.
 If the program does not have a published appeals process, the appeal shall be to the dean of the college in which the graduate program is housed.
 The student may appeal the decision of the dean of the college and to the provost or the provost's designee.
-The result of each appeal shall be reported to the dean of graduate studies.
+The result of each appeal shall be reported to the dean of the Graduate School.

 Effect of Grade Change